 Belfast, A City Reinventing Itself

-The roads of Belfast, so recently patrolled by army vehicles, are now witness to a new phenomenon, tourist buses.
-Until the relatively recent end to the conflict known broadly as the ‘troubles’ few people would have considered Belfast as a tourist destination.
-Now, with the terrorist threat mostly gone, the city enjoys a growing number of visitors each year.
+The roads of Belfast, once patrolled by army vehicles, are now witness to a new phenomenon, tourist buses.
+Until the end to the conflict known broadly as the 'troubles' few people would have considered Belfast as a tourist destination.
+Now, with the terrorist threat gone, the city enjoys a growing number of visitors each year.

-Visitors with an interest in the ill-fated ship will have to
+Visitors with an interest in the ill-fated ship, can visit a world leading tourist attraction

 List of House Sitters available for Belfast Northern Ireland